huu4ontocord/rio/README.md

   -cutoff CUTOFF        Cutoff documents, -1 is none -batch_size BATCH_SIZE
                         batch size
-  -infile INFILE        file to load
+  -hfdataset HFDATASET  dataset to load, comma separated for different subsets -infile INFILE        file to load
-  -outfile OUTFILE      file to save
+  -shard_range SHARD_RANGE
+                        portion of file to load, e.g., 1/4, 2/4, etc. unless the dataset is a hf dataset, max_docs must also be set -max_docs MAX_DOCS    the maximum number of documents in this dataset -outfile OUTFILE      file to save
   -num_workers NUM_WORKERS
                         Num of Workers